Frontier research in tribology through investigation of lubrication, friction and wear

 Substantial costs are incurred in industry every year as a direct or indirect result of friction and wear.

-In industries, such as process industry almost half of all operating costs can be put down to maintenance requirements, friction and wear.
+In process industry, almost half of all operating costs are related to maintenance caused by friction and wear.

 Research is primarily aimed at:

-Lubricant ability to protect agains wear, to minimize operating and maintenance costs incurred as a result of friction and wear.
+- The ability of lubricants to protect against wear and minimize operating and maintenance costs incurred as a result of friction and wear.